 K. T. Stevens was born Gloria Wood on July 20, 1919 in Los Angeles, California.
 She certainly had the requisite genes for an acting career as her father was the legendary director Sam Wood and her mother a stage performer.
 K.T.
 Stevens wasted no time either.
 By the time she was 2 years old, she had made her film debut in her father’s silent classic Peck’s “Bad Boy” (1921), which starred Jackie Coogan.

-Christened Gloria Wood, she was billed “Baby Gloria Wood” as a toddler.
+K. T. Stevens was christened Gloria Wood, she was billed “Baby Gloria Wood” as a toddler.
 Following high school she decided to pursue acting full time, taking drama lessons and apprenticing in summer stock.
 In 1938 she toured in two productions: “You Can’t Take It with You” and “My Sister Eileen.”
 The following year she made her Broadway debut in a walk-on role in “Summer Light” which was directed by Lee Strasberg.
 At this point she was calling herself “Katharine Stevens” (after her favorite actress, Katharine Hepburn), as she did not want to ride on her famous father’s coattails.
-Eventually, she settled on the initials “K.T.” which she felt added mystery and flair.
+Eventually, she settled on “K.T.
+Stevens” which she felt added mystery and flair.

 Although her film career subsided, she flourished on radio (“Junior Miss”) and on the Broadway stage where “The Man Who Came to Dinner” (1940), “Yankee Point” (1942) and “Nine Girls” 1943) helped boost her reputation.
 K.T. met actor Hugh Marlowe after they appeared together on Broadway in “The Land Is Bright” (1941).
 Co-starring in a 1944 Chicago production of “The Voice of the Turtle,” they married in 1946.
 The couple went on to grace more than 20 stage shows together, including a Broadway production of the classic film “Laura” in which she played the mysterious title role and he the obsessed detective.
 In the 1950s K.T. moved to TV episodics with “Perry Mason,” “Alfred Hitchcock Presents” and “The Big Valley” just a few of her guest appearances.
 She possessed an open-faced prettiness and seemed ideal for film noir, but her chance to break through never materialized despite decent roles in “Kitty Foyle: The Natural History of a Woman” (1940), which was directed by her father, “The Great Man’s Lady” (1942) starring Barbara Stanwyck, “Port of New York” (1949) with Yul Brynner, “Vice Squad” (1953) featuring Paulette Goddard and the sci-fi film “Missile to the Moon” (1958).